Enferlain/sd-optim/README.md

     *   `single`: Optimize a single shared parameter for an entire component.
     *   `none`: Exclude a component from optimization.
 *   **Custom Block Definitions:** Define custom block groupings via configuration and utility scripts for targeted optimization (see Wiki).
-*   **Multiple Scorers:** Utilizes various image scoring models (Aesthetic, CLIP, BLIP, HPSv2, ImageReward, PickScore, CityAesthetics, etc.) to guide optimization.
+*   **Multiple Scorers:** Utilizes various image scoring models (Aesthetic, CLIP, BLIP, HPSv3, ImageReward, PickScore, CityAesthetics, etc.) to guide optimization.
 See [[Scoring]] wiki page.
-*   **WebUI Integration:** Designed to run alongside a running instance of A1111, SD Forge, SwarmUI (more planned) via their APIs for image generation.
+*   **WebUI Integration:** Designed to run alongside a running instance of A1111, Forge, SwarmUI (comfy, reforge forks planned) via their APIs for image generation.
 *   **Asynchronous Workflow:** Generates and scores images concurrently for better efficiency.

 ## Getting Started